'Couldn't be happier' - Crash cyclist Josh Quigley set to achieve new Guinness World Record

 Quigley is thought to have broken the record by two miles

-He tried to keep a speed of 18mph for 18 hours a day and did 43 hours on the last days.
-He did not even stop for toilet breaks.
+Josh attempted to maintain a speed of 18mph for 18 hours a day and on the final push he refused to even take toilet breaks.

-His team passed him food while he was cycling uphill when he was going slower.
-He burned 15,000 calories each day during the challenge, which saw him climb 8,000ft a day.
+He was handed food while in the saddle by his support team and is understood to have burned 15,000 calories each day during the challenge.

-Quigley was knocked from his bike by a vehicle in Texas during a round-the-world-trip in December 2019.
+During a previous record attempt, in Texas, Josh was knocked from his bike as he attempted to set a new round-the-world target for other cyclists.

-In February he crashed at 40mph in Dubai where he fractured his spine and pelvis in two places and broke his elbow, shoulder and four ribs.
+In February he crashed at 40mph in Dubai, fracturing his spine and pelvis in two places and suffering a broken elbow, shoulder and four ribs.